“However so much, in certain respects, we Russians may be surpassed by foreigners, at least we surpass them in adroitness of manner.”

 He floated in the beautiful realm of possibility.

-After those moments passed, Tchitchikov returned from his restful dreams to reality, and addressed Selifan’s and his curiosities.
+After those moments passed, Tchitchikov returned from his restful daydreams to reality, and addressed Selifan’s and his curiosities.
 “What should twenty-five hundred souls fetch these days?”

 Selifan smiled.
 “Why, depends on where their destination lies.”